Course of Studies - Class of 2019

 1.11 Independent Work on Law School Journals or Advanced Moot Court Activities

-1.11.4 As used in these rules, “alternative first-year moot court program” refers to a program that, at the recommendation of the Moot Court Director, has been approved by the faculty as an alternative to the first-year foundation moot court program.
+1.11.5 As used in these rules, “alternative first-year moot court program” refers to a program that has been approved by the faculty as an alternative to the first-year foundation moot court program.

-1.11.5 Upon recommendation to the Dean by a faculty member who serves as advisor to the program, one point of credit per term may be awarded for service as an upper-year coach for an alternative first-year moot court program.
+1.11.6 The faculty member who serves as director of the moot court program may award one point of credit per term for service as an upper-year coach for an alternative first-year moot court program.

-1.11.6 Students may not receive point credit under this paragraph for work that is submitted in the same or substantially similar form and that receives point credit for Supervised Research under Rule 1.5.
+1.11.7 Students may not receive point credit under this paragraph 1.11 for work that is submitted in the same or substantially similar form and that receives point credit for Supervised Research under Rule 1.5.
+The supervising faculty member may award additional credit for published work under paragraph 1.11.3 upon determination that the substantive changes to the the final product are sufficient in amount, effort, and rigor to deserve the award of one point of academic credit.

 Back to top ▲